jakob-skou-pedersen/phy/README_install.txt

 A) For production (fastest running applications):

-  ./configure CXXFLAGS="-Wall -O2 -DNDEBUG -isystem /usr/local/include -D NO_OPTPP -D NO_FLEX"
+  ./configure CXXFLAGS="-Wall -O2 -DNDEBUG -isystem /usr/local/include -D NO_OPTPP"

 B) For development (including debugging information):

-  ./configure CXXFLAGS=" -Wall -ggdb3 -O0 -isystem /usr/local/include -D NO_OPTPP -D NO_FLEX"
+  ./configure CXXFLAGS=" -Wall -ggdb3 -O0 -isystem /usr/local/include -D NO_OPTPP"

-To include OPT++ and Flex / Bison libraries leave out "-D NO_OPTPP -D NO_FLEX" from the above.
+To include OPT++ leave out "-D NO_OPTPP" from the above.

 Compilation, checking (running a unit test suite), and installation of